akheron/typera-openapi/README.md

  * @summary You can also set a short summary
  * @tags Tag1, Tag2
  *
+ * @routeParam myRouteParam Description for route parameter *
  * @response 200 Success response description.
  * @response 400 Another description for a response.
 This one
  * spans multile lines.
- * @routeParam myRouteParam pathparameter description */
+ */
 const myRoute: Route<Response.Ok<MyResult> | Response.BadRequest<string>> =
   route.post(...).use(Parser.body(bodyCodec)).handler(...)